Caroline Polachek: 2021–present: Desire, I Want to Turn Into You

 Her song "Sunset" from Desire, I Want To Turn Into You is featured in the 2023 film After Everything.

-On October 17, 2023, Polachek released the single "Dang".
+On October 17, 2023, Polachek released the single "Dang."
 Months later on February 7, 2024, she released a remix of her song "Butterfly Net" with Weyes Blood.
 The two tracks were later included in the reissue of Desire, named the Everasking Edition, which released just a week later.
 On May 2, 2024, Polachek released the single "Starburned and Unkissed" as part of the soundtrack for the A24 film I Saw the TV Glow.
 Polachek is featured on the remix version of "Everything is romantic" in Charli XCX's remix album Brat and It's Completely Different but Also Still Brat, which was released on October 11.

-Polachek collaborated with video game designer and auteur Hideo Kojima to write an original song for 2025 video game Death Stranding 2: On the Beach, titled "On the Beach", which was released on 23 June 2025.
+Polachek collaborated with video game designer and auteur Hideo Kojima to write an original song for 2025 video game Death Stranding 2: On the Beach, titled "On the Beach," which was released on 23 June 2025.

 Artistry

 Musical style

 Polachek's musical style has been described as mainly alternative pop, along with art pop, indie pop, experimental pop, and avant-pop.
-Shaad D'Souza of The Guardian wrote: "Before 'Running Up That Hill' returned to the charts, Polachek was shaping up to be something like Gen Z's Kate Bush – a producer and vocalist interested in music that's formally eccentric and unapologetic about her own too much-ness."
+Shaad D'Souza of The Guardian wrote that "before 'Running Up That Hill' returned to the charts, Polachek was shaping up to be something like Gen Z's Kate Bush – a producer and vocalist interested in music that's formally eccentric and unapologetic about her own too much-ness."